 Students may upon the recommendation of the Head of the School offering the subject and with the approval of the Head of the Department of General Studies or their nominees substitute one or more Arts subjects for General Studies electives.
 For this purpose Arts subjects of six credit points may be substituted for 56 hours of General Studies and Arts subjects of twelve credit points may be substituted for 112 hours of General Studies.
-Further details are available from the Department of General Studies Office.
+Contact the Department of General Studies Office for information about which subjects listed in the Faculty of Arts Handbook may be substituted.